 Can a nurse accept a gift from patients?

 However, it is unethical for a nurse to accept lavish gifts like large sums of money or expensive watches or pieces of technology.
+Also, most hospitals have a limit on the monetary value of gifts a nurse can receive.
+Hospitals I worked at set that value at around $25.
+So there’s no need to invest in something that a nurse can’t keep due to ethics or hospital politics.

 How To Thank NICU Nurses